MicrosoftDocs/bing-docs/bing-docs/bing-web-search/quickstarts/rest/csharp.md

 ## Define variables

 Add a few variables to the `Program` class.
-For simplicity, this example hardcodes the subscription key, but you should make sure you're pulling it from secured storage instead.
+For simplicity, this example hardcodes the subscription key, but make sure you're pulling it from secured storage instead.

 ```csharp
         // In production, make sure you're pulling the subscription key from secured storage.